 This undergraduate programme is for students who wish to become Registered Nurses (RN) in the Adult, Children's or Mental Health field.
-The philosophy of the programme team is to prepare Adult, Children's and Mental Health Nursing registrants who will meet and positively improve the outcomes of service users across the life span, health continuum and social care settings.
+The philosophy of the programme team is to prepare Adult, Children's and Mental Health Nursing registrants who will meet and positively improve the outcomes of service users across the lifespan, health continuum and social care settings.
 The programme will be delivered in accordance with Glyndŵr University regulations and the NMC Realising professionalism: Standards for education and training (NMC 2018).
-Students will complete a three-year full-time programme that will prepare them to practise in a wide variety of healthcare settings including the NHS, private and independent sectors and are supported by appropriately approved Practice Supervisors, Practice Assessors and Academic Assessors.
-There will be a twice yearly intake for Adult and Mental Health Nursing in September and January and once yearly intake for Children's nursing in September.
+Students will complete a 4.5 year part-time programme (23 hours per week) that will prepare them to practise in a wide variety of healthcare settings including the NHS, private and independent sectors and are supported by appropriately approved Practice Supervisors, Practice Assessors and Academic Assessors.
+There will be a twice yearly intake for Adult, Children's and Mental Health Nursing, one group in September and one in January.
 Delivery will take place across both Wrexham Plas Coch campus and St Asaph campus.
-The programme is divided into three parts (end of year one, two and three).
+The programme is divided into three parts (one, two and three).
 Within the programme there is equal weighting between the delivery and assessment of theory and practice.
-The programme learning outcomes detailed below in section 9 are developed and assessed through the constituent modules (see table section 14 as to where each learning outcome is assessed).
+The programme learning outcomes detailed below in section 9 are developed and assessed through the constituent modules (see table section 14 as to where each learning outcome is assessed) and are mirrored within both full and part time routes.